 It may be obvious, but one of the key elements that determines how much a logger pays a landowner is the qualitative attributes of the standing timber on the land.
 Namely, the species, volume, quality, and wood size all play a substantial role.

 Perhaps in the eyes of God, all trees are created equal.
-Sawmills disagree.
+Sawmills and consumers politely disagree.
 Certain species are substantially more valuable than others.
 Most softwoods, such as pine, spruce, and fir, are used as dimensional lumber and can fetch top dollar as a construction commodity.
 Other species, such as black cherry and walnut, are prized for their naturally beautiful color tones and can yield landowners thousands of dollars an acre.

 On the other hand, there are plenty of species that aren’t valued very highly at all.
 Beech, mostly due to the proliferation of beech bark disease, is unsuitable as lumber and mostly used as pulpwood and firewood.
 Its value is quite low.
 Likewise, certain softwood trees, like red pine and eastern hemlock, have limited commercial uses and also fetch low prices–if in fact any market for the wood can be found at all.